ionathanch/ionchypedia/programming/coq-tips.rst

 Useful functions
 """"""""""""""""

-Helpers for printing out :ocaml:`Pp.t`s and :ocaml:`constr`s with a prefixed message:
+Helpers for printing out :ocaml:`Pp.t` and :ocaml:`constr` with a prefixed message:

 .. code:: ocaml